Spat In Spain Over Bailout Of Tiny Venezuela-linked Airline - UrduPoint

 Spat In Spain Over Bailout Of Tiny Venezuela-linked Airline

-The row is over a 53-million-euro government bailout extended in early March to Ultra Plus, an obscure airline that links Spain with Ecuador, Peru and Venezuela.
+The row is over a 53-million-euro ($62 million) government bailout extended in early March to Ultra Plus, an obscure airline that links Spain with Ecuador, Peru and Venezuela.

-The money came from a 10-billion-euro rescue fund created by the government of Socialist Prime Minister Pedro Sanchez to help firms of strategic importance hit hardest by the pandemic.
+The money came from a 10-billion-euro rescue fund created by the government of Socialist Prime Minister Pedro Sanchez to help strategically important firms hit hardest by the pandemic.

 The liberal Ciudadanos has also urged the European Commission to open an inquiry, while the far-right Vox has filed a complaint with the Supreme Court.

-- A strategic asset? - In November, the government offered a 475-million euro lifeline to Air Europa, Spain's second-largest airline, which has been badly hit by the plunge in air traffic.
+In November, the government offered a 475-million-euro lifeline to Air Europa, Spain's second-largest airline, which has been badly hit by the plunge in air traffic.

 But Ultra Plus is at the opposite end of the scale, counting 156,000 travellers on 800 flights in 2019, compared with Air Europa's 19 million passengers on 165,000 flights, figures from Spanish airport operator Aena show.